Native (Yoruba) tradition tells that through the centuries, Oduduwa was a warrior and priest king ruling equally.

 The history of India is full of uprisings by the Dalits, Sudras, and other natives of India against the Aryan invaders.
 The Buddha was the first to lead India’s Black Untouchable’s (Dalit’s) in war against the Aryan invaders.
 Most researchers believe that climate change was the key culprit in the mysterious fall of the Indus Valley Civilization nearly 4,000 years ago.
 As a result of climate change, the Indus Valley Civilization produced no grain; inundated tracts produced no fish; and irrigated orchards produced neither wine nor syrup.
 Hunger followed starvation, and surpluses and trade declined.
 The Harappans and their ancient civilization developed and thrived without warfare and violence.
 Seals uncovered do not depict a battle, a captive or a victor, and there is no evidence anywhere of armies or warfare, slaughter, or man-made destruction in any settlement of the Indus Valley Civilization.
 The Indus Valley Civilization was highly organized with cities built by uniform planning, each producing almost identical artifacts like pottery, seals, weights, and bricks.

-It was after the climate change in the Indus Valley Civilization when the war-like Aryans advanced and drove the Harrapan people into Central and Southern India.
+It was after the climate change in the Indus Valley Civilization when the war-like Aryans advanced and drove the Harappan people into Central and Southern India.
 The Harappan people did all they could to protect their citizens, like in the city of Mohenjo-Daro (the largest city of the Indus Valley Civilization, and Mohenjo-Daro may have accommodated between 35,000 to more than 100,000 people; an extraordinarily high number for cities of the ancient world) where the Harappan’s turned mansions into tenement buildings.
 They also blocked one of the four gateways to the city of Mohenjo-Daro.
 The Aryan conquest of the Indus Valley Civilization was no easy victory because the Harappans amassed armies, some numbering 10,000 people, to battle the Aryan invaders.
-The Harrapan resistance resulted in a 1,000-year struggle for the sovereignty of their homeland.
+The Harappan resistance resulted in a 1,000-year struggle for the sovereignty of their homeland.
 Fleeing Aryan oppression, the Harappans fled to Central and Southern India, which is where their descendants are located today during the modern era.

 For the remainder of his 80-years, the Buddha preached the Dharma to help other sentient beings reach enlightenment.
 According to Buddhism, at the time, Siddhartha Gautama realized complete insight into the cause of suffering, and the steps to eliminate it.
 These discoveries became known as the “Four Noble Truths,” which are at the heart of Buddhist teachings.
 Through mastery of these truths, a state of supreme liberation, or Nirvana, is believed to be possible for any being.
 The Buddha described Nirvana as the perfect peace of a mind that’s free from ignorance and greed.